 The Capital Ring

-NB A new edition is due to be published in the Spring, so you may prefer to wait before ordering.
+NB A new edition is due to be published in June, so you may prefer to wait before ordering.

-Colin’s book, published by Aurum Press, is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ at the top; or you can send a cheque for £11.99 to Colin Saunders at 35 Gerrards Close, London, N14 4RH; or pay by online bank transfer – please email for details.
+Colin’s book, published by Aurum Press (an imprint of Quarto), is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ at the top; or you can send a cheque for £11.99 to Colin Saunders at 35 Gerrards Close, London, N14 4RH; or pay by online bank transfer – please email for details.
 If you decide to buy it elsewhere, make sure it’s the latest 2016 edition, as in this image.

 The 78-mile Capital Ring, launched in 2003 and supported by Transport for London, has become one of the most well-known walkers’ trails in London.
 With many glorious views, it encircles the capital at an average distance of 7 miles from the centre and passes through some 50 green spaces linked by stretches of water including the Thames and some of its tributaries.
 The route is never far from public transport and refreshment facilities, so you can divide it into as many long or short sections as you need.